davidgracia26/Why_Has_Nobody_Told_Me_This_Before/Developer_Edition.md

 You may find refining your [Google searches](https://support.google.com/websearch/answer/2466433?hl=en) will help with what you're looking for.
 I sometimes use the extra query terms but usually asking questions Google can understand will help bring back what you need.
 It's all about keywords.

-[Stack Overflow](https://stackoverflow.com/) is written in with .Net on the back end.
+[Stack Overflow](https://stackoverflow.com/) is written in .Net on the back end.
 It is the place to go on the internet if you have any question about development.
 If you have a question, there is a good chance someone has asked it before.
 The best answers are upvoted and appear near the top.

 Each year Stack Overflow publishes a [developer survey](https://survey.stackoverflow.co/2022/) which includes information about emerging and stale technologies and salaries.